 Often this means getting key creditors and lenders to agree to new terms of debt repayment and also selling off assets to clear the debt.
 The legal definition of insolvency includes ‘being unable to pay the debts as they fall due’ so several struggling companies will fall into this definition.

 The important issue for companies in this situation is to avoid receiving a winding-up petition.
-Once a winding-up petition is advertised in the London Gazette all dispositions are void unless ratified by the Court and this means the company bank account will be frozen.
+Once a winding-up petition is advertised in the London Gazette all dispositions are void unless ratified by the Court.
+This means the company bank account will be frozen.

 The most common entity to file a winding-up petition is HM Revenue and Customs.
 They are often a key player in a business rescue and will sometimes help with a time to pay arrangement.
 This can mean arrears of PAYE and VAT can be paid up to over 12 months, but current payments must be paid in full as they fall due.